POLS 1600

 Learing goals

-• Introduce the concept of Directed Acyclic Graphs to describe causal relationships and illustrate potential bias from confounders and colliders
+• Review the concept of Directed Acyclic Graphs to describe causal relationships and illustrate potential bias from confounders and colliders

 • Discuss three approaches to covariate adjustment